 3. Consult with a Real Estate Agent

-1. Analyze the Local Housing Market
+2. Analyze the Housing Market